tommheik/4dCylindricalShearlet/README.md

 **Root**: Readme and license files and the following 4 folders.

-**main**: Simple test script `testMain.m` to try some of the properties, including forming the directional filters and computing forward, inverse and adjoint transforms of a simple 4d object. `hypercube.m` is a helper function for creating a semi-random 4d phantom.
+**main**: Simple test script `testMain.m` to try some of the properties, including forming the directional filters and computing forward, inverse and adjoint transforms of a simple 4d object. `hypercube.m` is a helper function for creating a semi-random 4d phantom. `cartoonPhantom.m` is the custom ellipsoid phantom used for the dynamic tomography tests.

 **BP**: Short for bandpass, this folder contains the necessary routines and functions to perform the Laplacian pyramid decomposition and its inverse (reconstruction).